-Response Action: Person(s) Responsible: Identify intruder 1.
+Response Action: Person(s) Responsible: 1.
+Identify intruder 1.
 First person on scene 2.
 Notify Building Administrator 2.
-First person on scene Activate the Lockdown Plan 4.
+First person on scene 3.
+Activate the Lockdown Plan 4.
 Confront intruder, if prudent and wise 4.
 Building Administrator 5.
 Escort intruder out of the building.
-Record make, color and license plate number of vehicle 5.
-Building Administrator 6.
+Record 5.
+Building Administrator make, color and license plate number of vehicle 6.
 If intruder refuses to leave, maintain surveillance.
-If the intruder does leave but circumstances lead you to expect trouble, summon the local police.
-6. Building Administrator 7.
-Advise police of situation and follow their instructions 7.
-Building Administrator 8.
+6. Building Administrator If the intruder does leave but circumstances lead you to expect trouble, summon the local police.
+7. Advise police of situation and follow their 7.
+Building Administrator instructions 8.
 Notify District Superintendent 8.
 Building Administrator 9.
 Notify staff and students of incident 9.
 Building Administrator 10.
 Termination of Contingency 10.
 Police, Building Administrator Comments: